mod-devops/docs/README.md

 ## Prototyping stage v2

+By incorporating these improvements and tools, the architecture described will be even more robust, flexible, and scalable, meeting both the current and future needs effectively.

 ### Key Requirements and Objectives
 * **Robustness:** The system should be resilient, handling failures gracefully.
 * **Flexibility:** Easily adapt to changing requirements and customer needs.
 * **Scalability:** Seamless scaling to handle growing demands.
 * **Modularization:** Encapsulate functionalities in self-contained units for better manageability.

+### Open-source Technologies

+* **Proxmox VE**: Reliable, flexible VM management based on KVM.
+* **Debian 12**: Stable OS for secure operations.
+* **Python**: Versatile scripting language for automation and operational tasks.
+* **WebDAV**: HTTP extension for collaborative file management.
+* **Apache Camel (Java)**: Integration framework to facilitate communication between services.
+* **Karavan Designer**: Tool to visually design and manage Apache Camel integrations.
+* **Kubernetes & Docker**: Standard tools for container orchestration and management, ensuring services are modular, scalable, and replacement-friendly.

 ### Layered System Structure:

 1. **Client Interface Layer**: